 In order for one-on-one meetings to be effective, they need to happen on a regular basis.
-Google Hangouts is the perfect face-to-face video conferencing tool to set these events and keep them organized.
-Even better, Google Hangouts allows users to schedule these video calls in their work calendars based on time zone differences and availability.
+GoogleMeet is the perfect face-to-face video conferencing solution to set these events and keep them organized.
+Even better, Google Meet allows users to schedule these video calls in their work calendars based on time zone differences and availability.

-Create an employee reward system
+Idea #3: Create a remote employee reward system

 Financial incentives are not the only benefits remote workers are looking for in a job.
 Recognition among colleagues can have a long-term impact on employee engagement and job satisfaction.
 This means leaders need to go out of their way to notice and acknowledge when an employee makes a positive contribution.
 Public recognition during a company-wide meeting is a great way to celebrate achievements that impact the business as a whole and give workers a sense of belonging.